An Ultimate Guide to find the 35 most beautiful Iceland waterfalls

 Selfoss

 Just upstream of Dettifoss, it’s less impressive but still cool to check out, considering you’re already there.
-There’s a trail connecting the two on the west side but unsure about the F-road side.
+There’s a trail connecting the two on the west side, but I’m unsure about the F-road side.

 The best waterfalls in East Iceland